qrdl/fizzbuzz/README.md

 Reuse buffer from previous iteration, update only the changed characters.
 Use x86_64 vector instructions for comparing buffers.
 Fill buffer in reverse to reduce number of *memcpy* calls.
 Courtesy of [kariya-mitsuru](https://github.com/kariya-mitsuru).

 ### multithreaded
 Use worker threads to process the sets of numbers in parallel.
+Buffer is filled in reverse, like in reusebuf2.

 ## Comparison